-Revenues, Uncollected Premiums - Revenues consist of net premium income that is recognized in the period in which enrollees are entitled to receive health care services.
-Net premium income is shown net of reinsurance premiums.
-Premiums received in full during the current period that are not due until future periods are recorded as premiums received in advance in the accompanying statutory basis statements of admitted assets, liabilities, and capital and surplus.
+- Net Premium Income and Change in Unearned Premium Reserves and Reserve for Rate Credits - Revenues consist of net premium income that is recognized in the period in which enrollees are entitled to receive health care services.
+Net premium income is shown net of reinsurance premiums paid and incurred.

-Net premium income is made up of amounts paid by the ODJFS per member in exchange for the provision and administration of medical benefits under the Medicaid program.
+Net premium income includes amounts paid by the ODM on a per member basis in exchange for the provision and administration of medical benefits under the Medicaid program.
 Premiums are contractual and are recognized in the coverage period in which members are entitled to receive services, except in the case of maternity payments.
 Maternity income is billed on contractual rates and recognized as income as each birth case is identified by the Company.
 Included in net premium income are capitated payments, maternity payments, and PFK payments.
-The PFK program is for uninsured children and pays providers for non-OB/GYN covered services for members in the Southeast Region, age 18 and under.
+The PFK program is for uninsured children and pay providers for on-OB/GYN covered services for members in the Southeast Region, age 18 and under.
 The majority of net premium income recorded is based on capitated rates, which are monthly premiums paid for each member enrolled.